 The RAF personnel then paid a visit to the Gurkha Mandir in the Royal Military Academy Sandhurst and were welcomed by the Pundit, Shivachandra Niraura from the Queen’s Own Gurkha Logistic Regiment who are based in Aldershot.
 They then received a short tour of the Academy before returning to HQBG for a curry lunch.

-28 Sqaudron’s Chinhook helicopters have a demi-Pegasus painted onto the helicopter’s tail rotor pylon together with the Gurkha Flash of 48 Gurkha Infantry Brigade.
+28 Squadron’s Chinook helicopters have a demi-Pegasus painted onto the helicopter’s tail rotor pylon together with the Gurkha Flash of 48 Gurkha Infantry Brigade.

-The Kukri Flash commemorates 28 Squadron’s former forty year association with the Gurhkhas which ended in 1994.
+The Kukri Flash commemorates 28 Squadron’s former forty year association with the Gurkhas which ended in 1994.

-The Brigade was asked by the Sqn to wear the Flash to remember its connection with the Gurkhas.
+The Brigade asked the Squadron to wear the Flash to remember its connection with the Gurkhas.

 Later in the year HQBG staff will conduct a reciprocal visit to RAF Benson.